-Cost: There is a $43 application fee paid online directly to FAST.
+Cost: $35 application fee paid online directly to FACTS.

 Tax Deduction - The Internal Revenue Service (IRS) may allow deductions for some of the services provided to children diagnosed as learning disabled.
 Check with your tax attorney or accountant about these deductions.